-This perception by traveling parents has led to us, the parents of kids when families travel, to having an increased level of anxiety.
+This perception by intentional travelling parents has led us, the parents of kids when families travel, to having an increased level of anxiety.
 We are more aware than ever that our kids might be annoying you.
-This awareness, and increased anxiety makes the whole experience incredibly painful, and difficult.
+This awareness and increased anxiety make the whole experience incredibly painful, and difficult.

 Fortunately, what I want parents to know from my experience, is that Yes, there are a few people who have no empathy.
 People who lack the ability to consider other people’s situations in life.
 Selfish people.